 Although pregnancy is the same for women worldwide, their safety varies greatly depending on where the women live and the type of medical care they receive, if any.

 Sepsis is an illness that can develop in some pregnant women, as well as in women who have recently delivered a baby or babies.
-Sepsis that occurs during pregnancy is called maternal sepsis.
-If it develops within six weeks of delivery, it is called postpartum sepsis or puerperal sepsis.
-Sometimes called blood poisoning, sepsis is the body’s often deadly inflammatory response to infection.
+According to the World Health Organization, maternal sepsis is a life-threatening condition defined as organ dysfunction resulting from infection during pregnancy, childbirth, post-abortion, or postpartum period.
+Sepsis terms used to be divided according to when it occurred: during pregnancy it was called maternal sepsis.
+If it developed within six weeks of delivery, it was called postpartum sepsis or puerperal sepsis.
+However, the WHO felt this could be confusing and is now advocating that sepsis during pregnancy or after delivery be called maternal sepsis.
+Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly inflammatory response to infection.
 Sepsis kills and disables millions, more than breast cancer, lung cancer, and stroke combined.

 Sepsis can develop as the result of many complications.
 Here are just a few: